Miguelo981/tinder-api/README.md

 deno add jsr:@miguelo/tinder-api
 ```

-## Authentication Token
+## Authentication & Initial Configuration

+To use the `tinder-api`, you need to retrieve your `X-AUTH-TOKEN` and your `persistent-device-id` from Tinder Web.

+The `persistent-device-id` value is obtained from the browser `localStorage` entry with the key `TinderWeb/uuid`.

+### Get your X-AUTH-TOKEN

-To use the `tinder-api`, you need to retrieve your `X-AUTH-TOKEN` from Tinder web.
+To use the `tinder-api`, you need to retrieve your `X-AUTH-TOKEN` from Tinder Web.
 Here's how you can obtain it:

 ### Steps to Get Your Token: